 The pricing structure for Google Workspace can add up, especially for larger teams or enterprises.
 The cost can be significant, particularly when considering that many small businesses or startups may only need some of the features offered by Google Workspace.
 There are cheaper or more flexible alternatives that provide the same features at a fraction of the cost.

-For instance, Google Workspace’s Business Starter plan costs $6 per user each month.
+For instance, Google Workspace’s Business Starter plan in 2025 costs $7 per user each month.
 It comes with custom business email, video meetings for up to 100 participants, and 30 GB of storage per user.
-Lark on the other hand offers a free Starter plan for teams of up to 50 users.
+Lark on the other hand offers a free Starter plan for teams of up to 20 users.
 This includes unlimited chats, custom business email, and 100 GB of storage.

 What to consider when choosing a Google Workspace alternative